 That important consideration is the cost of living.

-While what you earn is one thing, what you will need to spend can reshape your perspective.
+While what you earn is one thing, what you must spend can reshape your perspective.

 According to Investopedia, Canada has a lower cost of living than America on average across common living expenses.

-Canada also has lower taxes while still providing more social benefits than the US.
+Canada also has lower taxes while providing more social benefits than the US.

-Another example is probably one of the biggest factors, and that’s housing.
+Another example is probably one of the biggest factors: housing.